-- Low-carb Options: For a low-glycemic substitute, try ¼ tsp molasses (use blackstrap for keto) added to 1 1/4 Tbsp of xylitol, erythritol, or this Truvia® Substitute and use that in place of the straight molasses.
-Also substituting almond flour for the chestnut flour should work just fine since it’s a low volume of flour.
-I haven’t tried it yet but I think it should work.
+- Low-carb Options: For a low-glycemic substitute, try ¼ teaspoon molasses (use blackstrap for keto) added to 1 1/4 tablespoons of xylitol, erythritol, or this Truvia® Substitute and use that in place of the straight molasses.
+Also substituting almond flour for the chestnut flour should work just fine since it's a low volume of flour.
+I haven't tried it yet but I think it should work.

 Secret-Ingredient Paleo Gingerbread Cookie Bites - grain-free and vegan